 Another result of the large and dense populations living in cities is that trade becomes much easier.

-Where there are no towns traders have to travel from village to village peddling their wares.
+Where there are no towns, traders have to travel from village to village peddling their wares.
 This is time consuming and costly; in many villages they might make no sales at all.
-Where there are towns and cities (we will use the terms “city” and “town” interchangeably from now on, as meaning comparatively large urban settlements), costs of trade are greatly reduced.
+Where there are towns and cities (we will use the terms “city” and “town” interchangeably from now on to mean comparatively large urban settlements), many consumers live together in one place, so costs of trade are greatly reduced.
 Traders do not need to travel so far or so long between sales, they have a much larger market to sell to and it is much easier for them to find buyers.

 These factors are multiplied because towns and cities have rich people living within them (or at least, buying goods in them).
 Being centres not only of trade but of administration, towns and cities house government officials, senior clergy, and wealthy business types, groups which in pre-modern times have always made up the wealthiest elements in society.